openboy2012/DDSQLiteKit/README.md

  SQLite is very good about converting types, so you can search on a number field passing in a number in a string, and can search on a string field by passing in a number.
 The only limitation we place on the search methods is that we don't allow searching on blobs, which is simply for performance reasons.

-but now, Jeff not work on this library. so I will work on this library. this library is thread unsafe in original, I just make it thread-safe use some new methods
+but now, Jeff not work on this library. so I will work on this library. this library is non-safe-thread in original, I just make it thread-safe use some new methods

 ##Installation